patrick-llgc/Learning-Deep-Learning/paper_notes/disnet.md

 This method seems much more promising than the one presented in [object distance estimation](obj_dist_iccv2019.md).

+This idea is quite similar to the more elaborate ICCV 2019 paper [monoloco](monoloco.md).

 #### Key ideas
 - Distance of 1/W (or 1/D, 1/H) are all approximately linear with distance.
 ![](../assets/images/disnet.png)